networknt/light-doc/content/tool/consul/cluster-install.md

 198-55-49-188  198.55.49.188:8301  alive   server  1.2.2  2         dc1  <all>
 ```

 To enable these nodes to access each other, the firewall rules might need to be defined.
 The following is on my server.
+Basically, these three nodes can access each other freely.

 ```
 sudo ufw status
+[sudo] password for steve:
 Status: active

 To                         Action      From
 --                         ------      ----
 8500/tcp                   ALLOW       Anywhere
+Anywhere                   ALLOW       198.55.49.187
-8300/tcp                   ALLOW       Anywhere
+Anywhere                   ALLOW       198.55.49.186
-8301/tcp                   ALLOW       Anywhere
+22/tcp                     ALLOW       Anywhere
 8500/tcp (v6)              ALLOW       Anywhere (v6)
-8300/tcp (v6)              ALLOW       Anywhere (v6)
-8301/tcp (v6)              ALLOW       Anywhere (v6)
+22/tcp (v6)                ALLOW       Anywhere (v6)
 ```

+Once you enable the ufw, you need to ensure that port 22 is allowed so that you can still connect to the server from SSH.
+The port 8500 is open for other services to access to consul APIs.

 ### Enable ACLs on the Consul Servers